 - Resident Bradley Halicek is commended for the idea of ‘Power Me Shelter’ a sustainable parking solution for driverless electric cars of the future.
 The sustainable features of the Power Me Shelter are the recycled plastics used in the structure with roof-top solar technology for recharging the vehicles.
 This idea provides an opportunity to re-use plastic waste, and starts a conversation for the future about autonomous cars and future public parking facilities.

-- Randwick resident Jemima Woo who proposed a 'precious plastics' recycling workspace in Randwick.
+- Randwick resident Jemima Woo proposed a 'precious plastic' recycling workspace in Randwick.
 This idea sees a shipping container converted into a community workspace that turns plastic waste into valuable items.
-In place around the world, the 'precious plastics' project connects groups and individuals across the globe who are eager to find solutions to reducing the mountains of plastic waste pilling up in our landfills and oceans.
-With 91% of plastic waste NOT being recycled in the world, the idea provides tangible solutions, a platform to connect with like- minded people and an opportunity to educate the community on plastics in our environment.
+In place around the world, the precious plastic project connects groups and individuals across the globe who are eager to find solutions to reducing the mountains of plastic waste pilling up in our landfills and oceans.
+With 91% of plastic waste NOT being recycled in the world, the idea provides tangible solutions, a platform to connect with like-minded people and an opportunity to educate the community on plastics in our environment.
 For ideas and videos for making products from recycled plastics watch the series on YouTube.

 2017 Best GRIN Winners